Code of Conduct for Students, Principal, Teaching and Non-Teaching Staff

 13. To promote and maintain harmonious relationships of the College with the adjoining society in order to ensure spontaneous flourish and prosperity of all the students of the institution.

-As the academic head of the institution, the Principal should ensure the existence of an academic environment within the College and should endeavour for its enrichment by encouraging research activities.
+As the academic head of the institution, the Principal should ensure the existence of an academic environment within the College and should endeavor for its enrichment by encouraging research activities.
 Thus, the Principal should put best efforts to bring in adequate infrastructural and financial support for the College.
 The Principal should encourage the faculty members of the Institution to take up research projects, publish research papers, arrange for regular seminars and participate in conference/symposium/workshop/seminars.

 Code of Conduct for Teachers:

-Being the cadres of Silicon City College,, the teachers of this College should follow the code of conduct laid down hereunder.
+Being the cadres of Silicon City College, the teachers of the College should follow the code of conduct laid down hereunder.
 But they are also subject to the guidelines provided by UGC for college teachers.
 As per UGC guidelines whoever adopts teaching as a profession assumes the obligation to conduct himself/herself in accordance with the ideals of the profession.
-A teacher is constantly under the scrutiny of his students and the society at large.
+A teacher is constantly under the scrutiny of their students and the society at large.
 Therefore, every teacher should see that there is no incompatibility between his precepts and practice.
 The national ideals of education must be his/her own ideals.
 The basic ethical values underlying the code are care, trust, integrity and respect; embodying those aspects relevant to the teacher, who is entrusted with social responsibility.